-The purification process brought to mind the comment of the manager at Bouara, who said something to the effect that this had been "a bad year because of the wind."
-He was indicating that when the wind blows red earth from the surrounding area onto the salt flat, as it did in that particular year, it affects the degree of pollution, hence causing a bad year in terms of the yield of salt.
+The transparent jar shows the double sedimentation at the top and the bottom.
+The green jar imitates the shape of the ancient jar (Figure 13) in that the spout is place on the shoulder of the vessel, so that the central portion of the liquid (without impurities) would be poured out.
+This double procedure, for which we used metal and plastic containers, reflects the use of the ceramic vessels we find in the ancient assemblage.
+The large deep bowls or basins (Figure 12) would have been ideal for the initial step of red earth from the surrounding area onto the salt flat, as it did in that particular year, it affects the degree of pollution, hence causing a bad year in terms of the yield of salt.
 And it was this need to separate out the earthy impurities from the brine for which the spouted jars in the assemblage were useful.
 They allowed the surface flocculant to be poured off first (perhaps into one of the lipped bowls, or a jar), in order to use the clear brine below for boiling, being careful not to let the remaining sediment at the bottom mix with the clear brine.
 It was a meticulous process carried out by practiced salt-makers who thus were able to produce a much better quality of salt that would be more valuable in the market place.